bluenviron/mediamtx/README.md

 ### RTSP general usage

-RTSP is a standardized protocol that allows to publish and read streams; in particular, it supports different underlying transport protocols, that can be chosen by clients during the handshake with the server:
+RTSP is a standardized protocol that allows to publish and read streams; in particular, it supports different underlying transport protocols, that are chosen by clients during the handshake with the server:

-* UDP: the most performant, but doesn't work when there's a NAT/firewall between server and clients, and doesn't support encryption.
+* UDP: the most performant, but doesn't work when there's a NAT/firewall between server and clients.
+It doesn't support encryption.
 * UDP-multicast: allows to save bandwidth when clients are all in the same LAN, by sending packets once to a fixed multicast IP.
+It doesn't support encryption.
 * TCP: the most versatile, does support encryption.

 The default transport protocol is UDP.
 To change the transport protocol, you have to tune the configuration of your client of choice.

+### TCP transport

+The RTSP protocol supports the TCP transport protocol, that allows to receive packets even when there's a NAT/firewall between server and clients, and supports encryption (see [Encryption](#encryption)).

 You can use _FFmpeg_ to publish a stream with the TCP transport protocol: